hbctraining/main/registrations/AllFunders_Intro-bulkRNAseq-Part-II.md

 - Harvard School of Dental Medicine researcher, with grants administered by HMS Gordon Hall
 - Graduate student at the Harvard Medical School
 - Researcher affiliated with the [Dana-Farber / Harvard Cancer Center (DF/HCC](https://www.dfhcc.harvard.edu)).
+- Researcher at a Harvard-affiliated institution participating in HIV related research.

 *If you are unsure of your eligibility, please register anyway and we will get back to you.*